technikks/scrimbaIntroJavaScriptCodingChallenges/README.md

 ## Challenge 3: Strings in JavaScript
 Given two variables with strings assigned to them, console both with space in between the strings.

+## Challenge 4: Numbers in JavaScript
+Given some variables, determine what the console will display.
+Refer to comments in html file.